 - Large M.2 NVMe Expansion Cards

-- RAID Controller with a large array of SATA slots
+- RAID Controller with an extensive array of SATA slots

-The PCIe X16 slot is the largest one you can find on most motherboards.
+The PCIe x16 slot is the largest one on most motherboards.
 An x16 slot has 16 PCIe lanes.

 It is almost always used for graphics cards.

-Occasionally for robust NAS systems, it can also be used to install NVMe SSD expansion cards with 4 slots.
+Occasionally for robust NAS systems, it can also be used to install NVMe SSD expansion cards with four slots.

 Also Read: 10 Things That Can Be Plugged in PCIe Slots

-When it comes to determining which slots to use, users have to be a bit keen on the labeling on the board as well as its manual.
+When determining which slots to use, users must be keen on the labeling on the board and its manual.

-Again, not referring to your motherboard’s manual when installing cards is a mistake.
-You can never know how many PCIe lanes a slot truly has or whether a certain slot can get disabled when a certain other is occupied.
+Again, I’m sorry; not talking to your motherboard’s manual when installing cards is a mistake.
+You can never know how many PCIe lanes a slot has or whether a particular slot can get disabled when a certain other is occupied.

-Often an M.2 NVMe slot shares it lanes with another PCIe slot on the motherboard.
+An M.2 NVMe slot often shares its lanes with another PCIe slot on the motherboard.
 Hence occupying either of these could disable the other.

-Also, as mentioned earlier, it is common to find an x16 size slot with only 4 lanes, or 8 lanes.
+Also, as mentioned earlier, finding an x16 size slot with only four or eight lanes is common.

-Hence, if you plug your x16 device (like a graphics card) into a weaker x4 slot, it can seriously reduce its performance.
+Hence, plugging your x16 device (like a graphics card) into a weaker x4 slot can seriously reduce its performance.

-In others words, the card will get bottlenecked by the slot and may not even work.
-In fact, most mid and high end NVIDIA graphics card do not work in an x16(x4) slot.
+In other words, the slot will bottleneck the card and may not even work.
+Most mid and high-end NVIDIA graphics cards do not work in an x16(x4) slot.

 Also Read: Which PCIe Slot for Graphics Cards is Ideal?

-Basically, for the best performance and for preventing bottlenecks and under-utilization always match your device to the same slot in terms of lane count and generation.
+For the best performance and to prevent bottlenecks and under-utilization, always match your device to the same slot regarding lane count and generation.

-However, there is more to PCIe lanes particularly the fact that they are limited in nature.
+However, there is more to PCIe lanes, mainly because they are limited in nature.
 You do not have unlimited PCIe lanes on your PC.
-We recommend you read up on PCIe lanes and how many you have in order to better understand how to configure your system.
+We recommend you read up on PCIe lanes and how many you have to understand better how to configure your system.